-The Nissen Hut houses maritime artefacts, the most significant being an anchor from the fateful beaching of the Sydney Cove at nearby Preservation Island in 1797.
-It also displays aviation objects and domestic, agricultural and industry implements.
+The Nissen Hut displays maritime artefacts, aviation objects and domestic, agricultural and industry implements.

 Nissen Huts were designed in 1916 for the army.
 They were used in both World Wars and then widely adapted for other uses.

-This one was used as a machinery workshop at Summer Camp, a field headquarters for the Second World War soldier settlement scheme on Flinders Island.
+This one comes from the WW2 soldier settlement scheme on Flinders Island.
+It was used as a machinery workshop at the field headquarters known as Summer Camp.
 It is unusual, being clad in aluminium rather than the more commonly used galvanised iron.